Research Rules to Live By

 - Google is good (but only to a point)

-- Used appropriately, search engines can be a very powerful and useful tool to facilitate your research.
+- Used appropriately, search engines like Google can be a very powerful and useful tool to facilitate your research.
 Everyone should use them — but use them wisely.

-- As general a rule, you should not rely on any information accessed through search engines alone.
+- As general a rule, don't rely on any information accessed through search engines alone.

 - Start broadly then limit thoughtfully